Skip to content

 1. Open the Tab Stack view from the activity bar.

-Commands & shortcuts
+Commands & keybindings

-Command ID Description Default keybinding*
+Command ID What it does Default keybinding*

-tabStack.quickSwitch Toggle between the two most recent tab states.
-Ctrl/Cmd + Alt + Shift + 0
+tabStack.quickSwitch Toggle between the two most recent tab states Ctrl/Cmd + Alt + Shift + 0

-tabStack.deleteSnapshot Delete a snapshot from history. —
+tabStack.restoreSnapshot Restore a snapshot from history -

 *On macOS the shortcuts use Cmd instead of Ctrl.